planet-bluto/multi-lurk/README.md

 - **ALT + -:** Zoom Page Out
 - **ALT + T:** New stream popup
 - **ALT + SHIFT + W:** Close all open streams
+- **holding SHIFT when clicking on channel:** Opens in channel rack instead of the main channel slot

 ## Contribute